boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/bing-maps.md

 This option allows you to customize the map marker color individually based on the selected column values.

-For example, if you have three types of signal strength options in your data and you want to display marker colors based on the three types.
-You can select the `Signal Strength` column in the based selection and then assign a color for each type of signal strength option.
+For example, if you have three types of signal strength options in your data and you want to display marker colors based on the three types, you can select the `Signal Strength` column in the based selection and assign a color for each type of signal strength option.

 ![Individual Marker settings](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/map-individualcolor-settings.png)

-Now, the map marker color renders with these changes.
+Now, the map marker color is rendered with these changes.

 ![Individual Marker Color](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/bingmap-individualcolor.png)

 #### Link

-You can enable linking and configure to navigate to a general URL with or without parameters.
-For more details, refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/).
+You can enable linking and configure it to navigate to a general URL with or without parameters.
+For more details, refer to the [Linking](/visualizing-data/working-with-widgets/linking-urls-and-dashboards/) section.

 ![Link](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/link.png)

 ### To Configure Bing maps with address information

-You can render the bing maps markers based only on the address information.
-For that, there are two sections `Address` and `Postal Code` added in the field containers section as shown in the following image,
+You can render the Bing maps markers based only on the address information.
+For that, two sections, `Address` and `Postal Code`, have been added in the field containers section as shown in the following image.

 ![Bing maps address sectons](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/bing-maps-address-section.png)

-Drag and drop the required fields to the respective field containers to render the bing maps markers.
-You can drag and drop either the `Address` field or `Postal Code` field, or both the fields.
+Drag and drop the required fields to the respective field containers to render the Bing maps markers.
+You can drag and drop either the `Address` field or the `Postal Code` field, or both.

-After that configurations
+After configuring that,

 ![Bing maps with address information](/static/assets/visualizing-data/visualization-widgets/images/bing-maps/bing-maps-after-address-configuration.png)